microsoft/debug-adapter-protocol/specification.md

     line?: number;

     /**
-     * The source location's column where the output was produced.
+     * The position in `line` where the output was produced.
+It is measured in
+     * UTF-16 code units and the client capability `columnsStartAt1` determines
+     * whether it is 0- or 1-based.
      */
     column?: number;